Estecka/mc-Variants-CIT-wiki/Getting Started & Troubleshooting.md

 # Getting Started
+## The basics

-This will walk you through the process of changing a diamond sword based on a name given in an anvil.
+Variants-CItT's format is fundamentally different from Optifine.
+In order to get your bearings, this will walk you through the process of changing a diamond sword based on a name given in an anvil.
 This assumes you already have some basic understanding of [namespaced identifiers](https://minecraft.wiki/w/Identifier), and how to [create and organize resource packs](https://minecraft.wiki/w/Tutorial:Creating_a_resource_pack).

 ### 1. Create the CIT module

 Create a JSON file anywhere in `assets/<namespace>/variants-cit/item/<path>.json`.
-The `<namespace>` and `<path>` of the file doesn't affect its functionality.
+The `<namespace>` and `<path>` of the file doesn't affect its functionality, but should be unique.

 The file will have this content:
 ```json